 - Mention us on your own website, blog, or social media channel, or send an email to friends, family, and colleagues.
 Add some oomph by picking out your favorite photos from kulanu.smugmug.com and adding them to your appeal.

 - Start a tzedakah/mitzvah project.
-Encourage your children, friends, extended family, summer camp, synagogue, Hillel/Chabad house, or other local community to commit to a fundraising project for a bar/bat mitzvah, or create a focused tzedakah campaign.
+Encourage your children, friends, extended family, summer camp, synagogue, Hillel/Chabad house, or other local community to commit to a fundraising project for a bar/bat mitzvah, or create a twinning project between your group and a Kulanu partner community.
 We recommend that you contact us for ideas about specific communities or projects that need funds right now.
 We can also assist with educational materials and ideas to enhance your tzedakah efforts.
 For some ideas to get your creative juices flowing, check out our PDF of mitzvah project ideas.
 We’ve also prepared some sample letters to send to your friends and family.

 Here are a few inspiring stories of past Kulanu fundraising projects.

 - Miriam from MA showed a slide show about the Abayudaya at her wedding shower.